sofa-framework/doc/components/gui/constraintattachbuttonsetting.md

 <!-- generate_doc -->
 # ConstraintAttachButtonSetting

-Attach an object to the mouse using lagrangian multiplier
+Attach an object to the mouse using lagrangian multiplier.

 __Target__: Sofa.GUI.Component